Football and Education: Class, Identity and the Dunce Hat (Full)

 It is perhaps easiest to start at the beginning.
-In 1863, the Football Association was born.
-Immediately, we can see the impact education had on this formation through its founders.
-Eleven public schools and clubs met at a pub in London to implement a consistent and clear set of rules.
+In 1863 the Football Association was born.
+Through its founders, we can immediately see the impact education had on this formation.
+Eleven clubs primarily made up of public school alumni met at a pub in London to implement a consistent and clear set of rules.
 Indeed, the playing of football had been common before this date, only with a variety of rules dependent on which school you were at.
 This, however, does not explain how football had already conquered the schools in the first place.
 In the mid-19th Century, Britain was in a small crisis.
-Following the Napoleonic Wars and the gradual growth of the British Empire, a lack of armed conflict led to a steep decline in fitness, teamwork and morals.
+Following the Napoleonic Wars and the gradual growth of the British Empire, a lack of armed conflict led to a steep decline in fitness, teamwork and morals, particulary in schools.
 Public schools began to place great importance on the role of physical education during this time, each with distinct motivations - be it social control or idealism.
-In fact, football had started being played in schools as early as 1829, where it is documented in The Hampshire Chronicle that St Thomas' School played against Archbishop's Temple School - winning 8-3.
-Which rules these two schools played with is a mystery, but what is known is that upon reaching university, confusion was rife.
-This was due to the different rules of the student's former schools - leading to the adoption of the Cambridge Rules in 1848.
+Football had started being played in schools as early as 1829, where it is documented in the Hampshire Chronicle that St Thomas' School played against Archbishop's Temple School - winning 8-3.
+The rules these two schools and many others played with is a mystery, but what is known is that upon reaching university, confusion was rife.
+The fluctuation in rules from school to school meant a universal system needed to be adopted.
+We can see this clearly through the Cambridge Rules in 1848.

 |Public School Alumni - The Royal Engineers|